realfastvla/psquery/README.md

 # psquery
-Query catalogs with MAST API.
-Basic query is a cone search with arguments of (RA, Dec, radius).

-Currently, set ups as two modules for PS1 and 2MASS queries.

-Returns either astropy coordinate objects or PS1 query result.

-See notebook for example execution.
+Query astronomical catalogs with Python APIs or libraries.
+Also some support for optical SED modeling.

+The best supported use case is a cone search in radio and optical catalogs.
+See `psquery_cone_examples.ipynb` for sample of cone search queries.

 ## Dependencies
 - astropy
+- astroquery
 - urllib
 - requests
 - pandas

-- astroquery
+Optional (for specific data sets):
 - pyvo
+- noaodatalab
+- cfod
 - mastcasjobs: `pip install git+https://github.com/rlwastro/mastcasjobs@master`

+Optional (for SED modeling):
+- sedpy
+- extinction
+- dustmaps

 ## Installation

 `python setup.py install`

+mastcasjobs may require some hand holding. sedpy requires lots of hand holding (only needed for optical SED modeling).